Configuration

 See also https://www.instructables.com/Arduino-Timer-Interrupts/

-An interesting discussion on if/how the prescaler to affect the clock resolution: https://arduino.stackexchange.com/q/4022
+An interesting discussion on how the prescaler affects the clock resolution: https://arduino.stackexchange.com/q/4022